FAQ: Delaware Veterans Benefits

 Am I eligible for Delaware Veterans Benefits?
 That depends.
 The Veterans Administration has strict guidelines on monthly compensation.
 There are some general guidelines that veterans must abide by to get Veterans Benefits, such as: (1) you must not have a dishonorable discharge, (2) you must have service-connected impairments, and (3) you must have been considered active-duty.
 The Veterans Administration has many more guidelines to eligibility, but those are the major hurdles for many veterans.

 How much do Delaware Veterans Benefits pay monthly?
-Many veterans in Delaware are receiving over $3,400 from the Veterans Administration in monthly VA Disability compensation.
+Many veterans in Delaware are receiving more than $3,621.95 from the Veterans Administration in monthly VA Disability compensation.
 Veterans who have dependent children and parents may also qualify for extra monthly compensation beyond their VA Disability rating.

 What conditions qualify for Delaware Veterans Benefits?
 Any mental or physical conditions that are related to your time in the service might be considered service-connected and therefore eligible for Veterans Benefits.
 The Veterans Administrations offers monthly disability compensation for conditions that were caused by service.
 The Veterans Administration also will service-connected mental and physical conditions that were worsened by your time the service.
 You can also service-connect conditions that are secondary to your mental and physical impairments.